24th International Farm Management Association Congress

 Livestock – People & Poultry - Tues, July 9

 In Canada, both poultry and dairy production are supply managed.
-There are 73 egg quota holders in Saskatchewan with an average flock size of ~19,000 layer hens.
-Strict biosecurity policies due to avian influenza outbreaks in recent years means farm visitors are limited and wearing of personal protective equipment (PPE) required.
+There are 74 egg quota holders in Saskatchewan with an average flock size of 20,000 layer hens.
+Strict biosecurity policies due to avian influenza outbreaks in recent years means farm visitors are limited and wearing of personal protective equipment (PPE) is required.

 Many layer barns are located on Hutterite colonies.
 A Hutterite colony typically consists of 15 families (~100 people) living a communal agrarian lifestyle where members work together to grow crops, raise livestock and manufacture goods.